dnlgmz/dnlgmz/README.md

 - 🔭 My present graduate studies is in Multiomics, Genome Bioinformatics, and Computational Biology and my previous research has been in multiple areas and fields of Medicine: Tropical Medicine, Medical Microbiology, Pharmacology, Cell and Molecular Biology, Microbiology and Immunology, Structural Biology, Infectious Disease, Bioengineering, and Cancer Biology.

-- Presently, I am doing my thesis research in Exercise multiomics, single-cell biology and spatial multi-omics, and molecular interaction mapping.
+- Presently, I am doing my thesis research in exercise multiomics, creating spatial maps at the single-cell level.

 Research:
 - Precision Bioinformatics